Nilpotent Symmetries of a Modified Massive Abelian 3-Form Theory: Augmented Superfield Approach: Conclusions

-We end this Appendix with the concluding remarks that the the total Lagrangian densities ${\cal L}_{ B}^{(T)}$ and ${\cal L}_{\bar B}^{(T)}$ are perfectly BRST and anti-BRST invariant [cf. Eqs.
+We end this Appendix with the concluding remarks that the {\it total} Lagrangian densities ${\cal L}_{ B}^{(T)}$ and ${\cal L}_{\bar B}^{(T)}$ are {\it perfectly} BRST and anti-BRST invariant [cf. Eqs.
 (71), (72)].
-Furthermore, ${\cal L}_{ B}^{(T)}$ respects anti-BRST symmetry {\it and} ${\cal L}_{\bar B}^{(T)}$ remains invariant under the BRST symmetry transformations provided we use all the CF-type restrictions [cf. Eqs.
-(14), (70)].
-Hence, the Lagrangian density ${\cal L}_{ B}^{(T)}$ and ${\cal L}_{ \bar B}^{(T)}$ are coupled (but equivalent) w.r.t. (anti-)BRST symmetry transformations.\\
+Furthermore, we observe that $(i)$ ${\cal L}_{ B}^{(T)}$ respects anti-BRST symmetry, {\it and} (ii) ${\cal L}_{\bar B}^{(T)}$ remains invariant under the BRST symmetry transformations {\it provided} we use all the CF-type restrictions [cf. Eqs.
+(14), (69)].
+Hence, the Lagrangian density ${\cal L}_{ B}^{(T)}$ and ${\cal L}_{ \bar B}^{(T)}$ are coupled (but equivalent) w.r.t. the nilpotent (anti-)BRST symmetry transformations.\\

 1cm